sushihangover/sushihangover.github.io/source/_posts/2015-06-24-git-your-githubs-fork-pull-request-is-rejected-kind-of-now-what.markdown

 	git push --all --force

-Note: You should not be forcing a push if others have already pulled from your repo/fork.
+**Note:** You should not be forcing a push if others have already pulled from your repo/fork.
 That causes bad git mojo and everyone else that pulled your repo will need to be notified that you 'changed' history...
 That is a git fixup story for another day.

+###Moral of the story:

+Create a bugfix branch with your fixes.
+It should have one commit (rebase if needed) that will fast-forward and issue your pull-request from that branch.